| Title: | Optimal Designs for Copula Models |

 see |

-See integrate
+See integrate.

-f = function(x) ifelse(x < 0, cos(x), sin(x)) #curve(f(x), -1, 1) try(integrate(f, -1, 1, subdivisions=1)$value) integrateA(f, -1, 1, subdivisions=1)$value integrateA(f, -1, 1, subdivisions=2)$value integrateA(f, -1, 1, subdivisions=3)$value
+f = function(x) ifelse(x < 0, cos(x), sin(x)) #curve(f(x), -1, 1) try(integrate(f, -1, 1, subdivisions=1)$value) integrateA(f, -1, 1, subdivisions=1)$value integrateA(f, -1, 1, subdivisions=2)$value integrateA(f, -1, 1, subdivisions=3)$valuef = function(x) ifelse(x < 0, cos(x), sin(x)) #curve(f(x), -1, 1) try(integrate(f, -1, 1, subdivisions=1)$value) integrateA(f, -1, 1, subdivisions=1)$value integrateA(f, -1, 1, subdivisions=2)$value integrateA(f, -1, 1, subdivisions=3)$value

 Error codes for space validation.

-nint_ERROR_DIM_TYPE # = -1001 nint_ERROR_SCATTER_LENGTH # = -1002 nint_ERROR_SPACE_TYPE # = -1003 nint_ERROR_SPACE_DIM # = -1004
+nint_ERROR_DIM_TYPE # = -1001 nint_ERROR_SCATTER_LENGTH # = -1002 nint_ERROR_SPACE_TYPE # = -1003 nint_ERROR_SPACE_DIM # = -1004nint_ERROR_DIM_TYPE # = -1001 nint_ERROR_SCATTER_LENGTH # = -1002 nint_ERROR_SPACE_TYPE # = -1003 nint_ERROR_SPACE_DIM # = -1004

 integer

-: dimension type attribute does not exist or is invalid.
+nint_ERROR_DIM_TYPE: dimension type attribute does not exist or is invalid.

-: scatter dimensions have different lengths.
+nint_ERROR_SCATTER_LENGTH: scatter dimensions have different lengths.

-: object not of type "nint_space"
+nint_ERROR_SPACE_TYPE: object not of type "nint_space".

-: subspaces have different number of dimensions.
+nint_ERROR_SPACE_DIM: subspaces have different number of dimensions.

-, nint_space
+nint_validateSpace, nint_space

-expands a space or list structure of spaces to a list of true subspaces.
+nint_expandSpace expands a space or list structure of spaces to a list of true subspaces.

 x |